MinecraftCitiesNetwork/democracycraft-wiki/docs/rules.md

 - All content on this server must be appropriate for minors.
 This includes all skins, language, and actions on all our platforms.

 ### 2. Chat
-- Please do not excessively repeat your messages, use capital letters or profanity in your messages.
+- Please do not excessively repeat phrases, use profanity, and/or capital letters in your messages.
 - You are not permitted to communicate in **any** other languages than English in public channels.
 - If your speech is altered by in-game drinks, you are not permitted to speak in public channels.
 - You **must** use the #➕ | Create VC channel on our [Discord server](https://discord.gg/democracy) when you are streaming or recording.